-Once the Lexar disk shows up on the desktop, right click on the drive icon and select "Get Info".
+Once the Lexar disk shows up on the desktop, right-click on the drive icon and select Get Info.

-Alternatively (in case the disk does not show up on your desktop), open Finder, on the sidebar menu locate your USB drive under Devices, right click and select “Get Info".
+Alternatively (in case the disk does not show up on your desktop), open Finder, on the sidebar menu locate your USB drive under Devices, right-click and select “Get Info.”

 In the new dialogue, pay attention to General > Format, where it says “MS-DOS (FAT32)”.
 That means my Lexar disk is currently with the FAT32 file system.

-If you are on a PC…
+If you are on a Windows PC

-Go to This PC, under "Devices and drives", highlight the disk that represents your USB flash drive, right click and select Properties.
+Go to This PC, under Devices and drives, highlight the disk that represents your USB flash drive, right-click, and select Properties.

 In the new Properties window, check General > File system and you’ll see what type of file system your flash drive is currently with.
 Note: since I’ve formatted my Lexar drive on my Mac, now it shows exFAT.

-How to Format Your USB Flash Drive to exFAT?
+How to Format USB Drive to ExFAT?

-Part 1: Formatting USB Flash Drive to exFAT with Disk Utility on Mac
+Part 1: Formatting USB Drive on Mac

 Please note: I’m here to use a Windows 10 based HP laptop to format my Lexar drive.
 If you are on an earlier operating system like Windows 7, XP, etc. The screenshots may look slightly different.
 For example, in Windows XP “My Computer” is equivalent to “This PC’ on Windows 10.

-Step 1: Locate your USB stick under "This PC", right click on it and select the "Format…" option.
+Step 1: Locate your USB stick under This PC, right-click on it, and select the Format option.

-Step 2: A new window pops up prompting options you need to select before starting.
-The only thing you have to check is under “File system", make sure you have chosen “exFAT".
-You may also rename the device drive under "Volume label".
-Then click the "Start" button to continue.
+Step 2: A new window pops up with options you need to select before starting.
+The only thing you have to check is under “File system,” make sure you have chosen “exFAT.”

 Step 3: You’ll see this warning.
 Once again, make sure you’ve backed up all important data stored in the drive.
-Click “OK".
+Click “OK.”

-Step 4: It says “Format Complete", done!
+Step 4: It says “Format Complete,” done!

-FAT32 is popular but the 4GB file-size limit makes it inconvenient, for instance when you want to make a bootable macOS Sierra USB drive which the system file takes about 8GB of storage space according to Apple.
+FAT32 is popular but the 4GB file-size limit makes it inconvenient, for instance, when you want to make a bootable macOS USB drive which the system file takes about 8GB of storage space.

 Thankfully, exFAT — a strict upgrade over FAT32, is a file system optimized for USB flash drives.
-Like I said, if you want to use the device for both a PC and Mac, you should consider reformatting it to exFAT once you figure out the drive isn’t with another file system.
+As I said, if you want to use the device for both a PC and Mac, you should consider reformatting it to exFAT once you figure out the drive isn’t with another file system.